ga4gh/refget/docs/sequences/README.md

 Refget implementations MUST support the `MD5` identifier space and SHOULD support the `ga4gh` identifier.
 Non-standard identifiers are allowed but they MUST conform to the following requirements:

-1. Non-standard identifiers must be based on an algorithm, which uses normalised sequence content as input
+1. Non-standard identifiers must be based on an algorithm that uses normalised sequence content as input
 2. The algorithm used SHOULD be a hash function
 3. Non-standard identifiers must not clash with the `MD5` and `ga4gh` identifier space
   - Note `ga4gh` is allowed to grow in length should collisions in the current implementation be detected